-An accusation of assault with great bodily injury, also known ADW, is a serious felony.
-A skilled criminal defense attorney with more than 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results in court.
+A skilled criminal defense attorney with more than 25 years of experience, David Pflaum protects the rights of his clients charged with assault with great bodily injury, also known ADW, and gets the best possible results in court.

 Just because a person is accused of committing an ADW does not mean that he or she is guilty.
 The accused has rights and remedies.